|

 year, including the kind and

-Bill Parmenter which resulted in a
+thoughtful from the late Bill Parmenter which resulted in a

 large improvement in our holdings